How Long Could It Take to Resolve a Car Crash Claim?

 At our firm, we understand victims often have many questions about their claim and how an attorney may be able to assist them.
 That is why we offer a free, initial legal consultation with no obligation to take legal action.

-We have recovered more than $150 million in compensation on behalf of our clients, and this includes many motor vehicle crash victims.
+We have recovered $300 million in compensation on behalf of our clients, and this includes many motor vehicle crash victims.

 Learn more about how we could help you.
 Phone: (612) TSR-TIME.